alxga/Insight-2020A/README.md

 * The two dataframes above are joined on trip ids and a function is run for each joined entry
 * The function works as follows:
   * It takes two lists as input: one list defines scheduled stop times and stops and the other contains vehicle positions
-  * For each stop and finds the position where the vehicle was observed closest to the stop
+  * For each stop, it finds the position where the vehicle was observed closest to the stop
-  * To avoid potential edge cases, the scheduled times are shifted 1 day to the future or the past if they differ from the scheduled time by more than 24 hours
+  * To avoid potential edge cases, the scheduled times are shifted 1 day to the future or the past if they differ from the observed time by more than 24 hours
   * It computes the difference between the observed time and the scheduled time
-  * It returns a list of rows for each stop on the trip with the calculated values for the vehicle position, the time when it was observed, the distance between the position and the stop, and the estimated delay
+  * It returns a list of rows for each stop on the trip with the calculated values for the vehicle position, the time when it was observed at that position, the distance between the position and the stop, and the estimated delay

+**Aggregation of the data for each hour additionally filters out rows where the vehicle was observed farther than 100 meters from the stop location**

 ## Deployment Instructions